ipsilon/eof/spec/eofv0_verkle.md

 Let's create a map of `invalid_jumpdests[chunk_no] = position_in_chunk`.
 We can densely encode this map using techniques similar to *run-length encoding* to skip distances and delta-encode offsets.
+This map is always fully loaded prior to execution, and so it is important to ensure the encoded version is as dense as possible (without sacrificing on complexity).

 In *scheme 1*, for each entry in `invalid_jumpdests`:
 - 1-bit mode (`skip`, `value`)